YcheLanguageStudio/JavaRelatedStudy/SoftwareAnalysis/Assignments/Assign1/ReadMe.md

 ###Things to be implemented
 - count nodes covered: a function to find whether a node is already covered, in the statement invokation phase and a function to insert
-  - the underlying of which could be a hash_map, where the key is the statement id
+  - the underlying of which could be a hash_map, where the key is the statement id, the value is the number of pass-through-node
 - count edges covered: a function to judge whether a edge is already covered, by remembering the src node and current invoked dst node, and a function to insert
-  - the underlying of which could also be a hash_map, where the key is the pair of statement ids
+  - the underlying of which could also be a hash_map, where the key is the pair of statement ids, the value is the number of pass-through-edge

 ###Part1:Statement Coverage